-The removal of voters from the rolls needs to be undertaken with the greatest of care.
-Good list maintenance laws should:
+The removal of voters from the rolls needs to be undertaken with the greatest care.
+Good list maintenance laws should do the following:

-- Comply with the standards established by federal law, including the National Voter Registration Act; - Have safeguards in place to protect eligible voters from wrongful removals; - Place the burden on the state or county government to establish that removal is necessary, not on the voter to prove it isn't. - Leave list maintenance to professional election administrators rather than allowing third parties, who often have no training in election administration and rely on faulty data, to challenge voters' eligibility.
+- Ensure the use of robust, current, and accurate data; - Comply with the standards established by federal law, including the National Voter Registration Act; - Have safeguards in place to protect eligible voters from wrongful removals; - Place the burden on the state or county government to establish that removal is necessary, not on the voter to prove it isn't; and - Leave list maintenance to professional election administrators rather than allowing third parties, who often have no training in election administration and rely on faulty data, to challenge voters' eligibility.